brarnaudovski/mentorship/rails/blog_app.md

 end
 ```

-You'll see a bit more complexity here than you did in the controller for articles.
+You'll see a bit more complexity here than we did in the controller for articles.

 That's a side-effect of the nesting that you've set up.
 Each request for a comment has to keep track of the article to which the comment is attached, thus the initial call to the find method of the Article model to get the article in question.